jemmy512/book-notes/CS/refactoring-2.md

 # 9 Organizing Data

 A value that’s used for different purposes is a breeding ground for confusion and bugs—so, when I see one, I use `Split Variable` to separate the usages.
-As with any program element, getting a variable’s name right is tricky and important, so Rename Variable (137) is often my friend.
-But sometimes the best thing I can do with a variable is to get rid of it completely—with Replace Derived Variable with Query (248).
+As with any program element, getting a variable’s name right is tricky and important, so `Rename Variable` is often my friend.
+But sometimes the best thing I can do with a variable is to get rid of it completely—with `Replace Derived Variable with Query`.

-I often find problems in a code base due to a confusion between references and values, so I use Change Reference to Value (252) and Change Value to Reference (256) to change between these styles.
+I often find problems in a code base due to a confusion between references and values, so I use `Change Reference to Value` and `Change Value to Reference` to change between these styles.

 ## Split Variable